coe-ssm-integrated-systems-and-robotics/YAPPS/Documentation/Design/Use_Case.md

 - **As a** User **I want to** be able to activate the current system information panel that shows information about current state **so that** he or she can monitor the state of the UR10, attached tool or the raspberry pi.
 - **As a** User **I want to** be able to configure what items will be shown in the current system information panel **so that** he or she can select the data that is relevant to him or her.

-## Alternative Actors
-### Actor - Cartographer Module
-- **As the** Cartographer **I want to** be able to take pictures with the camera attached to the UR10 **so that** it can be send to OpenCV to be analyzed and altered.
-- **As the** Cartographer **I want to** be able to create a map that has a picture and dice metadata **so that** it can be used to plan paths.
-- **As the** Cartographer **I want to**  **so that**
-- **As the** Cartographer **I want to**  **so that**
-- **As a**  **I want to**  **so that**
--
-### Actor - Path Planner Module

-### Actor - UR10 Communication Module

-I want to make a method to recognize dice contours with OpenCV so that the dice can be recognized.
-Create a method with which dice shapes can be recognized.
-Create a method that recognizes dots.
-Test and evaluate full functionalities.
-As a developer, I want to make a method that indicates the position of an object using OpenCV so that the location can be passed on.
-Create a method with which the location can be determined.
-As a developer, I want to set up the basic structure of the Raspberry Pi program so that it can be used correctly.
-Make a basic setup of the Raspberry Pi program
-As a developer, I want to make a method that allows communication with the UR10 controller so that the Raspberry Pi can communicate with the UR10 controller.
-Figure out the communication protocol between the Raspberry Pi and the UR10 controller.
-Create a method that allows communication over Ethernet.
-Create a connection via the router and specify IP addresses.
-Specify ip addresses and make a connection.
-As a developer, I want all components of the entire system to communicate with each other via the router Connect the UR10 controller and the Raspberry to the router.
+Connect the UR10 controller and the Raspberry to the router.
 As a developer, I want to set up the basic structure of the program of the UR10 controller so that it can be used correctly.
 Make a basic design of the program of the UR10 controller.